-In the early hours on the 15th of April, 1912, the British luxury passenger ship, the Titanic, sank off the coast of Newfoundland, after hitting an iceberg.
+In the early hours on the 15 April, 1912, the British luxury passenger ship, the Titanic, sank off the coast of Newfoundland, after hitting an iceberg.
 Over a century later the Titanic’s disaster remains one of the most fascinating stories inspiring numerous books, articles, and films.

 This tragic and mysterious tale was depicted for the first time in the film “Saved from the Titanic,” starring actress Dorothy Gibson, who was a Titanic survivor.
 Many films followed, but what truly happened, other than what we’ve seen in films?
 Here are some interesting facts about the Titanic to shed some light on the mystery…

 Set sail from Southampton: 10 April 1912, 12pm

 Maximum Capacity: 3,547 people